tutsplus/Tuts-Mobile-Services/README.md

-### Tuts+ Tutorial: Add Authentication using Azure Mobile services
+### Tuts+ Tutorial: Adding Authentication Using Azure Mobile Services

 #### Instructor: Vivek Maskara

-Azure Mobile Services lets you authenticate users from your Universal Windows apps.
-In this tutorial I will add authentication to a Windows Phone 8.1 WinRT app using different identity providers supported by Azure Mobile Services and also how to store cached authentication tokens on the client.
+Azure Mobile Services let you authenticate users from your universal Windows apps.
+In this tutorial, I will add authentication to a Windows Phone 8.1 WinRT app using different identity providers supported by Azure Mobile Services.

+Source Files for the Tuts+ Tutorial: [Adding Authentication Using Azure Mobile Services](http://code.tutsplus.com/tutorials/adding-authentication-using-azure-mobile-services--cms-23552)

+**Read this tutorial on [Tuts+](https://code.tutsplus.com)**